-- 48.6 Work allocation for a staff member will be determined by the Head of School or equivalent in consultation with the staff member in accordance with the provisions of this clause. - 48.7 The Head of School or equivalent, in consultation with the staff member, will as soon as practicable plan for the forthcoming Academic Year the anticipated: - (a) allocation of research or scholarship, teaching (particularly unit chairing responsibilities), and service duties; and - (b) recreation leave and other leave.

-- 48.8 Following the planning referred to in clause 48.7, wherever reasonably possible, an academic staff member will be advised of their work allocation no later than 4 weeks before the start of the Academic Year to which the work allocation relates. - 48.9 An academic staff member is normally expected to take recreation leave in periods where the staff member is not allocated teaching delivery activities and must obtain the approval of the Head of School or equivalent before commencing recreation leave during a period of allocated teaching delivery activities.
-A Head of School will not unreasonably withhold approval for recreation leave sought during the staff member's non-Teaching Periods. - 48.10 The University will maintain an Academic Work Allocation Model (WAM) for each Faculty, School or academic unit covering each academic staff member which provides for a reasonable and sufficient estimate of hours for teaching and service activities.
-Each WAM will address the elements of research or scholarship, teaching and service that are set out in Schedule J. A WAM may be altered, following consultation with affected staff and the NTEU, with the changes taking effect from the following Academic Year. - 48.11 The process of work allocation for an individual academic staff member will be consistent with the applicable WAM and involve the following:
+- 48.6.
+Work allocation for a staff member will be determined by the Head of School or equivalent in consultation with the staff member in accordance with the provisions of this clause. - 48.7.
+The Head of School or equivalent, in consultation with the staff member, will provide a draft plan by December for the forthcoming Academic Year, referencing the anticipated: - (a) allocation of research or scholarship, teaching (particularly unit chairing responsibilities), and service duties; and - (b) recreation leave and other leave. - 48.8.
+Following the planning referred to in clause 48.7, wherever reasonably possible, an academic staff member will be advised of their final work allocation no later than four weeks before the start of the Academic Year to which the work allocation relates. - 48.9.
+An academic staff member is normally expected to take recreation leave in periods where the staff member is not allocated teaching delivery activities and must obtain the approval of the Head of School or equivalent before commencing recreation leave during a period of allocated teaching delivery activities.
+A Head of School will not unreasonably withhold approval for recreation leave sought during the staff member's non-Teaching Periods. - 48.10.
+The University will maintain an Academic Work Allocation Model (WAM) for each Faculty, or academic unit that covers each academic staff member and which provides for a reasonable and sufficient estimate of hours for teaching and service activities.
+Each WAM will address the elements of research or scholarship, teaching and service that are set out in Schedule I. A WAM may be altered, in accordance with this clause. - 48.11.
+The process of work allocation for an individual academic staff member will be consistent with the applicable WAM and involve the following: